 A guide to Debating-Warwick Everson Click here to read

-Rostrum has been in involved in the development of public speaking and other related skills since 1930.
-Is is active in all States and territories as well as New Zealand.
+Australian Rostrum has been in involved in the development of public speaking and other related skills since 1930.
+Is is active in all states and territories.
+CCERC is part of the Australian Capital Territory (Canberra) Dais.
 Rostrum was established in the ACT in 1953.

 Canberra City Evening Rostrum Club was founded in 2003 and was formed out of a merger of long established Club 4 and Foundation Club both of which were established in the mid Twentieth Century.